-On March 5, 2018, the Company filed a lawsuit in the Court of Chancery of the State of Delaware seeking a determination whether 1Globe, The Chiang Li Family, OrbiMed and other shareholders of Sinovac Biotech Ltd. had triggered the Rights Agreement by forming a group holding approximately 45% of outstanding shares of Sinovac Biotech Ltd., in excess of the plan's threshold of 15%, and acting in concert prior to the 2017 AGM.
+On March 5, 2018, the Company filed a lawsuit in the Court of Chancery of the State of Delaware seeking a determination whether 1Globe, The Chiang Li Family, OrbiMed and other shareholders of Sinovac Biotech Ltd. had triggered Sinovac Antigua's shareholder rights agreement (the "Rights Agreement") by forming a group holding approximately 45% of outstanding shares of Sinovac Biotech Ltd., in excess of the Rights Agreement's threshold of 15%, and acting in concert prior to the Company's annual general meeting of shareholders held on February 6, 2018 (the "2017 AGM").
 The Rights Agreement is intended to promote the fair and equal treatment of all Sinovac shareholders and ensure that no person or group can gain control of Sinovac through undisclosed voting arrangements, open market accumulation or other tactics potentially disadvantaging the interest of all shareholders.

-On April 12, 2018, 1Globe filed an amended answer to the Company's complaint, counterclaims, and a third-party complaint against Mr. Weidong Yin alleging, among other allegations, that the Rights Agreement is not valid, that Mr. Weidong Yin and the Buyer Consortium had previously triggered the Rights Agreement, and that 1Globe did not trigger the Rights Agreement.
+On April 12, 2018, 1Globe filed an amended answer to the Company's complaint, counterclaims, and a third-party complaint against Mr. Weidong Yin alleging, among other allegations, that the Rights Agreement is not valid, that Mr. Yin and the Buyer Consortium (comprising Mr. Weidong Yin, the chairman, president and chief executive officer of Sinovac Biotech Ltd., SAIF partners IV L.P., or SAIF, C-Bridge Healthcare Fund II, L.P., Advantech Capital L.P., Vivo Capital Fund VIII, L.P. and Vivo Capital Surplus Fund VIII, L.P.) had previously triggered the Rights Agreement, and that 1Globe did not trigger the Rights Agreement.
 The Company and its board of directors believes that the actions taken by the board of directors were appropriate under the circumstances and that the allegations of the counterclaims and third-party complaint are without merit.
 1Globe asks for various measures of equitable relief and also includes a claim for its costs, including attorneys' fees.

 On July 31, 2018, following the Company motions for partial summary judgment and an expedited trial date, the Delaware Chancery Court effectively stayed the action pending receipt of a post-trial decision from the Antigua Court in the matter captioned 1Globe Capital, LLC and Sinovac Biotech Ltd., Claim No. ANUHCV 2018/0120.
-On December 19, 2018, the Antigua Court issued a judgment affirming the validity of Sinovac Antigua's Rights Agreement under Antigua law, and finding that "there was a secret plan to take control" of the Company at the 2017 AGM.
+On December 19, 2018, the Antigua Court issued a judgment (the "Antigua Court's Judgment") affirming the validity of Sinovac Antigua's Rights Agreement under Antigua law, and finding that "there was a secret plan to take control" of the Company at the 2017 AGM.

-Based upon the Antigua Court's judgment and other facts known to the board of directors, the Company's board of directors determined that the Collaborating Shareholders became Acquiring Persons on or prior to the 2017 AGM and their conduct resulted in a "Trigger Event" under the Company's Rights Agreement.
+Based upon the Antigua Court's judgment and other facts known to the board of directors, the Company's board of directors determined that certain of the Company's shareholders, including 1Globe Capital LLC ("1Globe"), The Chiang Li Family, OrbiMed Advisors LLC and OrbiMed Capital LLC (together "OrbiMed"), and certain additional shareholders (collectively, the "Shareholder Group"), together with their affiliates and associates (collectively, the "Collaborating Shareholders") became Acquiring Persons as defined under the Rights Agreement, on or prior to the 2017 AGM and their conduct resulted in a "Trigger Event" under the Rights Agreement.
 As a result of becoming Acquiring Persons, the approximately 28.7 million Rights held by the Collaborating Shareholders automatically became void under the terms of the Rights Agreement.
-Pursuant to the Rights Agreement, the board of directors elected to exchange the approximately 42.4 million valid and outstanding Rights held by the Company's shareholders (not including the Collaborating Shareholders) for a combination of approximately 27.8 million Common Shares and approximately 14.6 million Series B Preferred Shares, all of which the Company issued into a trust on February 22, 2019 for the benefit of the holders of the valid and outstanding Rights.
+Pursuant to the Rights Agreement, the board of directors elected to exchange the approximately 42.4 million valid and outstanding Rights held by the Company's shareholders (not including the Collaborating

+Shareholders) for a combination of approximately 27.8 million Common Shares and approximately 14.6 million Series B Preferred Shares, all of which the Company issued into a trust on February 22, 2019 for the benefit of the holders of the valid and outstanding Rights.